 Every city has a signature bar that personifies its attitude, atmosphere and the personality of its people.
 Manchester’s is the Temple of Convenience.

 Its name will be demystified with a visit, as the Temple is housed underground in a former public toilet.

-The Temple is a favourite of indie band Elbow’s frontman Guy Garvey, who can sometimes be spotted at the side of the bar.
+The Temple was a favourite of indie band Elbow’s frontman Guy Garvey when he lived in Manchester.
 In the band’s song ‘Grounds for Divorce’ he describes it as “a hole in my neighbourhood down which of late I cannot help but fall”.

 Following years of intense research, I’m certain that the Temple has the best jukebox in Manchester, although it’s a close call with its sister bar Big Hands.